anionDev/GRYVATorRelayReference/ReadMe.md

-# GRYVATorProxyReference
+# GRYVATorRelayReference

-This repository contains the reference of [GRYVATorProxy](https://github.com/anionDev/GRYVATorProxy).
+This repository contains the reference of [GRYVATorRelay](https://projects.aniondev.de/PublicProjects/GRYVAImages/GRYVATorRelay).